sevagh/jitters/README.md

 ### testing packet loss concealment

-I used an XDP tool to intercept and randomly drop ~10% of UDP packets, and ran a sender + jitter receiver to test the PLC.
+I my [XDP tool](https://github.com/sevagh/ape) to intercept and randomly drop ~10% of UDP packets, and ran a sender + jitter receiver to test the PLC.
 The audio sounds choppy, given that waveform correction is not perfect, but plays in its entirety:

 ```
 Yielding audio slice for sequence 2436, timestamp 19167.619047619046ms